QuantumObject/docker-ushahidi-client/README.md

-# docker-ushahidi-platform-client
+# docker-ushahidi-client

-Docker container for [Ushahidi Platform client][3]
+Docker container for [Ushahidi client][3]

 "Make smart decisions with a data management system that rapidly collects data from the crowd and visualizes what happened, when and where."

-Note: For version 3 you need to deploy first the ushhidi-platform (quantumobject/docker-ushahidi-platform container ) and ushhidi-platform-client (quantumobject/docker-ushahidi-platform-client container).
+Note: For version 3 you need to deploy first the ushhidi-platform (quantumobject/docker-ushahidi-platform container ) and ushhidi-client (quantumobject/docker-ushahidi-client container).

 ## Install dependencies